willydlw/ros_gazebo_two_wheel_robot/lesson0/lesson0.md

 ## Add Color to Model

-Add material tags to the model to specify link color.
-Update the ddbot.urdf file, as shown below.
-Blue and white material tags are added at the top of the file.
+Update the ddbot.urdf file to add material tags.
+Blue and white material tags are added at the top of the file to define color.
 The color value range is [0,1]. rgba stands for red, green, blue, alpha.
 Alpha is the transparency.

+Add the blue material to the base_link to change the color to blue.
+The updated ddbot.urdf file, as shown below.

 ```xml
 <?xml version="1.0"?>